South London College

 1 Protective Clothing Applications

 The course will be directly delivered to you, and you have 12 months access to the online learning platform from the date you joined the course.
 The course is self-paced and you can complete it in stages, revisiting the lectures at any time.

-In order to complete the Diploma in Chemical Handling – Level 4 successfully and gain a professional qualification, all students are required to complete a series of assignments.
+In order to complete the Diploma in Chemical Handling – Level 4 successfully, all students are required to complete a series of assignments.
 The completed assignments must be submitted via the online portal.
 Your instructor will review and evaluate your work and provide your feedback based on how well you have completed your assignments.

 Awarding body (Accreditation)

 ABC Awards and Certa Awards have long-established reputations for providing high quality vocational qualifications across a wide range of industries.
 ABC Awards and Certa Awards combine over 180 years of expertise combined with a responsive, flexible and innovative approach to the needs of our customers.Renowned for excellent customer service, and quality standards, ABC Awards and Certa Awards also offer regulated qualifications for all ages and abilities post-14; all are developed with the support of relevant stakeholders to ensure that they meet the needs and standards of employers across the UK.

 - Anyone willing to learn how to handle chemicals

 - Learners should be age 19 or over, and must have a basic understanding of Maths, English, and ICT.

 - A recognised qualification at level 3 or above in any discipline.

 - Forensic Scientist – £26,970 per annum